Understanding the Seller’s Declaration: What Every Seller Must Know in 2026

 What is the seller’s declaration?

-The seller’s declaration is a standardized form that homeowners must fill out when selling a property in Quebec.
 In residential real estate, there are two different forms and your choice of form will depend on the type of property that you are selling.
 The forms are:

 1. Declarations by the seller of the immovable (DS)